Jayne Ludlow: Club career

-Ludlow won a scholarship to University of Pennsylvania in the United States, but left months into the four-year course due to dissatisfaction with the standard of football.
-She then moved to London and played for Millwall Lionesses and Southampton Saints while completing a physiotherapy degree at King's College, London.
+Ludlow won a scholarship to the University of Pennsylvania, but left months into the four-year course due to dissatisfaction with the standard of football.
+She then moved to London and played for Millwall Lionesses and Southampton Saints, while completing a physiotherapy degree at King's College, London.

 Joining Arsenal in 2000, Ludlow scored 28 goals from midfield as she helped the Gunners to a domestic treble in her first season.
 At the time, manager Vic Akers described her as "the best box-to-box player in the women's game".
 She was voted Players' Player of the Year in 2001, an achievement she repeated in 2003 and 2004.
 In 2007, Ludlow was a key part of the side which won an unprecedented quadruple, scoring 24 goals.
-In the 2005 off-season she returned to the United States to play for New York Magic.
+In the 2005 off-season, she returned to the United States to play for New York Magic.

-She stayed loyal to Arsenal to become vice-captain and later captain of the side.
+She stayed loyal to Arsenal to become vice-captain and later, captain of the side.

 During Arsenal's 1–0 league win at Everton in April 2010, Ludlow was red carded for an "aggressive outburst" at opponent Fara Williams.
-This meant that club captain Ludlow was suspended for the 2010 FA Women's Cup Final, in which Arsenal were beaten by Everton.
+This meant that club captain Ludlow was suspended for the 2010 FA Women's Cup final, in which Arsenal were beaten by Everton.

-In July 2013 after a succession of injuries, Ludlow announced her retirement from playing, indicating a desire to focus on her role as an academy coach with Arsenal Ladies and Wales.
-Altogether with Arsenal Ludlow, she won nine league titles, six FA Cups, and a UEFA Women's Cup.
-Ludlow is Arsenal Ladies highest goal scorer of all time.
+In July 2013, after a succession of injuries, Ludlow announced her retirement from playing, indicating a desire to focus on her role as an academy coach with Arsenal and Wales.
+Altogether with Arsenal, Ludlow won nine league titles, six FA Cups, and a UEFA Women's Cup.
+Ludlow is Arsenal's all-time highest goal scorer.